Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 READ MORE: 13 Totally Awesome Things to Do in Caye Caulker, Belize

-Hot tip: If you prefer luxurious vibes, you can swap out Caye Caulker for Ambergris Caye’s San Pedro.
-San Pedro’s resorts offer romantic villas and high-end dining experiences that may be just what you’re looking for.
-You’ll still have incredible snorkeling spots and delicious restaurants at your fingertips.
+MADDY'S TIP: You can swap out Caye Caulker for San Pedro in Ambergris Caye.
+The resorts in San Pedro offer romantic villas and high-end dining experiences that may be just what you’re looking for.
 Wondering where to stay?
-Check out PUR Boutique Cabanas, Pelican Reef Villas Resort, and Victoria House Resort & Spa.
+I recommend PUR Boutique Cabanas or Victoria House Resort & Spa.

 How to Get to Caye Caulker